-• Set the CONFIG.SYS file so the operating system does not stop on a device-driver error.
-To do this, put the command PAUSEONERROR=NO near the top of the CONFIG.SYS file.
+- Set the CONFIG.SYS file so the operating system does not stop on a device-driver error.
+To do this, put the command "PAUSEONERROR=NO" near the top of the CONFIG.SYS file. or - Remove the mouse driver statement from the CONFIG.SYS file.

-or

-• Remove the mouse driver statement from the CONFIG.SYS file.

-If you are using Windows 95, do the following:
+If you are using Windows NT or Windows 95, do the following:

-• When the computer is started and the mouse port disabled error message appears, enter either your power-on or administrator password to enable the keyboard.
-Then use the keyboard to put a check mark in the "Do not display this message in the future" check box.
+When the computer is started and the mouse port disabled error message appears, type either your power-on or administrator password to enable the keyboard.
+Then use the keyboard to put a check mark in the Do not display this message in the future check box.